-Only from the personality-ideal itself, could the immediately following development of transcendental idealism attempt to overcome Kant's dualism.
+Only from the personality-ideal itself, could the immediately following development of transcendental idealism attempt to overcome Kanr's dualism.
 The science-ideal conceived according to Criticism did not prove capable of this.

-1 Cf. on this in detail Cassirer III, pp. 104 ff.
+&lt;sup>1 Cf. on this in detail Cassirer III, pp. 104 ff.